Free Trial Abuse

 Stop free trial abuse before it starts.

-Dregs detects repeat signups from the first page load — no training period needed.
+Dregs detects repeat signups from the first page load, with no training period needed.
 Install the tracking script and your Uniqueness and Authenticity scores go to work immediately.

 Schedule a Demo